Apthy/VisualisingNNs/README.md

 # VisualisingNNs
-A little dive into visualising what is happening in neural nets based on distil.pub paper on feature visualisation This Code uses the MNIST dataset and trains a CNN to recognise the classes of digits.
+A little dive into visualising what is happening in neural nets based on distil.pub paper on feature visualisation.

+This Code uses the MNIST dataset and trains a CNN to recognise the classes of digits.
 In addition it allows the user to visualise what the network is learning through multiple methods.

 ![FirstLayer](https://user-images.githubusercontent.com/37843140/171997293-259ebb46-553e-44e5-aa29-50f9d02c6553.png)